binafy/laravel-stub/README.md

 <a name="create-a-stub-file"></a>
 ### Create a stub file
-First of all, create a stub file call `model.stub`:
+First of all, create a stub file called `model.stub`:

 ```bash
 touch model.stub